Beware of unmarked spoilers!

 - Poisonous Person: Etheric Phantoms emit clouds of poisonous gas and leave behind a damaging ether cloud upon death.

 - Playing with Fire: Thermal Phantoms.
-They deal more melee damage and can create fire geysers at a distance, forcing Morgan to watch their feet.
+They deal more melee damage, cause heat damage just from being close, and can create fire geysers at a distance, forcing Morgan to watch their feet.

-- Technicolor Toxin: Etheric Phantoms are purple tinted and emit clods of poison in that color.
+- Technicolor Toxin: Etheric Phantoms are purple tinted and emit clouds of poison in that color.

 - Was Once a Man: The Phantoms are Typhon repurposing human corpses.
 They also spit out random human phrases without knowing what they mean, according to the Talos researchers.
 When searching for you, they may say stuff vaguely appropriate to that, like "Where are you?" but it's heavily distorted and it may just be a leftover of the human consciousness they devoured.

-- Achilles' Heel: Poltergeists have no melee attacks and unlike Elite Phantoms their elemental area-of-effect attack doesn't deal direct damage.
-If you can prevent them from telekinetically throwing things at you (i.e. by bashing them repeatedly with the wrench, especially after you've thrown out a Typhon Lure) it's pretty easy to melee them to death without taking damage.
+- Achilles' Heel: Poltergeists have no melee attacks, only a retaliatory energy burst if damaged.
+If you can prevent them from telekinetically throwing things at you (i.e. by bashing them repeatedly with the wrench, especially after you've thrown out a Typhon Lure) it's pretty easy to melee them to death with minimal damage.

-- Invisibility: They have the ability to turn invisible which they use to lurk around the station and wait for the prefect time for an ambush.
-The best way to beat them is to tag them with the psychoscope so you don't lose track of them during a fight.
+- Invisibility: They have the ability to turn invisible, which they use to lurk around the station and wait for the perfect time for an ambush.
+They cannot be detected by anything until they become visible.
+However, if you spot one with the psychoscope, it will tag them so you don't lose track of them during a fight.

 - The Assimilator: The Typhon Weavers possess the ability to reanimate corpses as Phantoms.
 This is actively demonstrated (to the horror of onlooking Security staff) in the Cargo Bay.

-- Glass Cannon: Can really mess up your day when attacked with their shields up, but strip that away, and they're much less difficult.
+- Glass Cannon: Can really mess up your day when attacked with their shields up, but strip that away, and they're much less difficult, going down to a few shotgun blasts.
 There's two main ways to do this; Nullwave Devices, or the Psychoshock power.

 - Mook Maker: They revive corpses as Phantoms, of course, but they also throw piles of exploding cystoids as their basic attack when threatened.